 I don’t have time for you.

 There is no escape.
-The only option a child has is to learn to tolerate the perceived control, deprivation and rejection.
+The only option a child has is to learn to tolerate the perceived control, deprivation, and rejection.
 In order to function, the child must familiarize – or even learn to find a strange satisfaction in the control, deprivation, and rejection because he or she cannot function in excruciating pain every single day.
 The pain must be numbed or turned into something tolerable.
 And we’ve all seen that kid who seems to take pleasure in pushing mom or dad’s buttons, even though it leads to punishment.

-This is the root of self-sabotaging, but we suppress the fact that we have turned displeasure into pleasure and familiarity, and end up unconsciously seeking out in so many subtle and not-so-subtle ways what we grew accustomed to – being controlled, deprived or rejected.
+This is the root of self-sabotaging, but we suppress the fact that we have turned pain and displeasure into pleasure and familiarity and end up unconsciously seeking out in so many subtle and not-so-subtle ways what we grew accustomed to – being controlled, deprived or rejected.
 These become ‘the devil we know.’

-The attachment has become “home” or a default state that you want to return to again and again, in part because you don’t know anything else.
+The familiar pain of self-sabotaging has become “home” or a default state that you want to return to again and again, in part because you don’t know anything else.
 It may be miserable, but people tend to choose familiar misery over foreign happiness.

-Life becomes a battle between your conscious desire to be happier and your unconscious desire to maintain the status quo.
+Life becomes a battle between a conscious desire to be happy and an unconscious desire to self-sabotage and maintain the status quo.
 You are in a battle with your attachments.
 This is why life is so difficult.

 Yes, this is a universal phenomenon.
 If you are a human being, you are affected by attachments to one degree or another.